Sign in

 Click here to get more.

 Oil-fired heating systems distribute heat in one of three ways: warm air through vents, hot water through baseboards, or steam through radiators.
-Your thermostat senses that the room temperature has fallen below your thermostat setting and sends a signal to your heating system to provide heat for your home.
+Your thermostat senses that the room temperature has fallen below the set point and sends a signal to your heating system to provide heat for your home.
+When your oil burner is activated, heating oil travels from the tank to the burner via a pump, transforming into a fine mist that mixes with air.
+The fuel/air mixture is then injected into the burner and ignited in the combustion chamber.

 Types of home heating systems.